GetStream/vg/README.md

 ## Installation

 First install the package:

 ```bash
 go get -u github.com/getstream/vg
 ```

 For POSIX compatible shells put the following in your .bashrc/.zshrc/.whateverrc:

 ```bash
 eval "$(vg eval)"
 ```

 Or for fish, put this in your config.fish:

 ```fish
 vg eval --shell fish | source
 ```

 ## Usage

+The following commands are the main commands to use `vg`:

 ```bash
 # Activate (and create) a workspace